-It is the responsibility of the student to ensure they have not engaged in any academic honesty misconduct or malpractice.
+It is the responsibility of the student to ensure they have not engaged in any academic misconduct or malpractice, jeopardising their academic integrity.

 The role of the subject teacher and Teacher Librarian is to promote good practice.
-It is the expectation that subject teachers share the responsibility for creating a culture of academic honesty by modelling good practice in referencing and citation in their classroom and learning materials.
+It is the expectation that subject teachers share the responsibility for creating a culture of academic integrity by modelling good practice in referencing and citation in their classroom and learning materials.

-The IB Coordinator is responsible for ensuring the International Baccalaureate (IB) Academic Honesty Policy aligns with IB expectations and is reviewed at a minimum once every programme evaluation cycle (every five years).
-He/she has a responsibility to ensure that teachers, candidates and legal guardians are aware of IB requirements concerning academic honesty.
-The IB Coordinator is responsible for reporting any academic honesty concerns relating to the IB where relevant, and to the IB and Deputy Principal of Learning.
+The Head of IB is responsible for ensuring the International Baccalaureate (IB) Academic Integrity Policy aligns with IB expectations and is reviewed at a minimum once every programme evaluation cycle (every five years).
+He/she has a responsibility to ensure that teachers, candidates and legal guardians are aware of IB requirements concerning academic integrity.
+The Head of IB is responsible for reporting any academic integrity concerns relating to the IB where relevant, and to the IB and Deputy Principal of Teaching and Learning.

-The Teacher Librarian is responsible for liaising with teachers to update the Merici College Referencing Guide and shares some responsibility for promoting academic honesty and reporting any suspected malpractice to the subject teacher and IB Coordinator.
+The Teacher Librarian is responsible for liaising with teachers to update the Merici College Referencing Guide and shares some responsibility for promoting academic integrity and reporting any suspected malpractice to the subject teacher and Head of IB.